 - A change in HIV drugs, but only under the guidance of your doctor

-- Egrifta is a drug given daily by injection.
-Side effects include joint pain, redness and rash at the site of injection, stomach pain, swelling, and muscle pain.
+- Tesamorelin (Egrifta) is a drug given daily as a shot.
+Side effects include joint pain, redness and a rash at the injection site, stomach pain, swelling, and muscle pain.
 The drug may also cause increases in blood sugar.

 - Exercise and diet changes

 - Glucophage (metformin), a drug to lower high blood sugar and help reduce abdominal fat

 - Hormone treatment (such as human growth hormone), injections of fat or synthetic material, or implants

 Hepatotoxicity is liver damage.
 It may result from several classes of HIV drugs, including NRTIs, NNRTIs, and PIs.
 Liver damage may include inflammation, death of liver cells, or too much fat in the liver.

 - Yellowing of the skin and eyes (jaundice)

 Treatment of liver damage includes stopping or changing HIV drugs, but only under the guidance of your doctor.